 The B.A. in Political Science is a 39-hour four-year degree program.
 The department offers courses in three subfields: American Politics; Comparative Politics/International Relations, and Public Administration/Policy.
-Additionally, students can complete the requirements for the degree by completing foreign language courses to the intermediate II level or by taking courses in philosophy, statistics, and math.
+To fulfill the requirements for the degree, students also complete foreign language courses to the intermediate II level or courses in philosophy, statistics, and math, depending on their concentration.